 Rado is a PhD candidate at the University of Antananarivo, Madagascar.
 Rado has spent years working to study and conserve Madagascar’s native fauna and flora, in many of the country’s national parks.
 Rado has been with MDI since 2015.

 Jonas Watson practices companion animal medicine in Winnipeg, Manitoba, and regularly provides animal health services to remote communities across northern Canada and the world.
 Dr. Watson was the head vet for the 2015 MDI expedition to Ranomafana.

-Zachary Farris a professor at Auburn University who studies carnivore ecology across Madagascar.
+Zach Farris a professor at App State University who studies carnivore ecology across Madagascar.
 He combines non-invasive sampling with population modeling to investigate the impact of human disturbance, hunting, forest loss, and exotic species on native carnivores and lemurs.

 Veterinarian, Dr. Tsiky Rajaonarivelo

 Tsiky is a vet who has been working with the Mad Dog Initiative since 2015.
 She recently completed advanced surgical training on a winter trip to Winnipeg, Canada.